LovingFriend614/Toroidal-Plotter/README.md

 # Toroidal-Plotter
-Matplotlib plug-in for mapping real functions from cartesian plane to torus surface using projective mapping
+Matplotlib add-on for mapping real functions from cartesian plane to torus surface using projective mapping